6-months free Service and Well-being Charge*

-All our Homeowners contribute monthly to a service and well-being charge to cover services such as:
+All our Homeowners contribute monthly to a Service and Well-being charge to cover services such as:

 While your own household expenditure should reduce when you move to The Folds, it’s important to remember that you’ll still be responsible for:

 The Folds offers extensive communal facilities which are at the heart of a thriving community.
 These include our Homeowners’ lounge, table service restaurant, coffee lounge, hairdressing salon, guest suite, staff rooms, management offices, and the mobility scooter and bicycle store, as well as landscaped gardens.

-Annual ground rent fees
+Annual ground rent fees:

 The ground rent is due annually from 1st January and will be reviewed every year in line with the Retail Price Index.